-Charging penalties: calculating penalties: offshore matters - Income Tax and Capital Gains Tax: territory categories
+Charging penalties: calculating penalties: offshore matters: territory categories

 Offshore territories are categorised according to how readily they share information with HMRC.